mohamedboukari/hama-ik/README.md

 ## API Information

 This project uses the [OpenWeatherMap API](https://openweathermap.org/api) for weather data.
 The free tier allows up to 1,000 API calls per day.

+### Troubleshooting API Issues

+If you're seeing errors with the weather search:

+1. Verify your API key is correctly set in the `.env` file
+2. Check that the city name is spelled correctly
+3. Make sure you have not exceeded the API call limit (1,000 calls/day for free accounts)
+4. Check the browser console for specific error messages

 ## License